CACTUS Journal Policies

 Post-publication Discussions and Corrections

-CACTUS take allegations of misconduct seriously and investigate concerns including (but not limited to) plagiarism, redundant publication, data manipulation, image manipulation, authorship disputes, peer review manipulation, undisclosed conflicts of interest, unethical research.
+CACTUS take allegations of misconduct seriously and investigate concerns including, but not limited to, plagiarism, redundant publication, data manipulation, image manipulation, authorship disputes, peer review manipulation, undisclosed conflicts of interest, and unethical research practices.

 • Triage: initial assessment, evidence capture, and confidentiality measures